Archive | Arduino

 • White/vanilla/coloured tissue paper

-• Specialty paper (tissue or mulberry)
+• Optional specialty paper (tissue or mulberry)

 • White glue or Mod Podge